pronskiy/G2HTML/README.md

 ## Toolbar controls (from left to right)

 1. Re-run conversion with previously selected settings
-2. Open settings
-3. Copy generated HTML to clipboard
+2. Copy generated HTML to clipboard
+3. Clear all bookmarks, warnings and errors
+4. Open settings
-4. Help link
+5. Help link

 ## Settings